2014, Master of Library and Information Studies, University of Alberta

 2011, BA International Relations, University of British Columbia Okanagan

-Erik is the subject librarian for Psychology, Counselling, and Health and Physical Education.
+Erik is the subject librarian for Psychology, Counselling, Health and Physical Education, and the Music Conservatory.
 Erik has experience working in information technology, and previously he provided instructional design, education technology, and research support at the University of Alberta’s Faculty of Education.
-His research interests are centred around open education and integrating information literacy into academic curriculum.
-He is an active member of the scholarship of teaching and learning (SoTL) community.
-Erik also a long time computer/electronics enthusiast (including computer hardware, web development, automation, and gaming), electric guitarist, and blogger.
+His research interests are centred around open education, web usability, and integrating information literacy into the academic curriculum.
+He is also an active member of the scholarship of teaching and learning (SoTL) community.

 Professional and Scholarly Interests